McLeod's Daughters

 McLeod's Daughters is an Australian drama television series created by Posie Graeme-Evans and Caroline Stanton for the Nine Network, which aired from 8 August 2001, to 31 January 2009, lasting eight seasons.
 It stars Lisa Chappell and Bridie Carter in the leading roles as two sisters reunited after twenty years of separation, thrust into a working relationship when they inherit their family's cattle station in South Australia.
 The series is produced by Millennium Television, in association with Nine Films and Television and Southern Star.
 Graeme-Evans, Kris Noble and Susan Bower served as the original executive producers.

 The series was originally conceived as a then-intended television film pilot, which broadcast on Nine Network in 1996.
 Despite its success, and becoming the highest-rated telemovie in Australian television history, a series was not picked up by the network until several years later.

 The majority of filming took place on location in Kingsford, a locality in South Australia.
 An instant success, McLeod's Daughters enjoyed critical acclaim, ultimately reaching the number one drama spot during its fourth and fifth season.
 The series was nominated for a number of awards, including 41 Logie Awards, winning eight in total, notably for Most Popular Actress, Most Popular Actor, Most Popular Australian Program, and Most Popular Australian Drama Series.
 It has also achieved acclaim around the world, having developed a devoted fan base in the United States, Canada, Ireland, several European countries, and is moderately successful in the United Kingdom.

+Premise

+Following the death of Jack McLeod, his daughter, Claire, has inherited Drover's Run, a substantial cattle station, situated in South Australia.
+While trying to keep her home and business moving forward, the future of the property is suddenly placed in jeopardy when her estranged half-sister, Tess, whom Claire has not seen for 20 years, arrives and announces that she has inherited half the land and intends to sell her share.
+Unable to buy her out, Claire attempts to convince Tess of the consequences of selling and how it could possibly affect the property.
+Claire is forced to get rid of her current employees due to a deceitful discovery, until Tess agrees to remain on Drover's Run for the time being to help her sister, despite her inexperience.
+Together, with help of housekeeper, Meg, her daughter, Jodi, and local girl, Becky, the women create an all-female workforce.